Jean Le Vacher

-Jean Le Vacher (15 March 1619 – 26 July 1683) was a French Lazarist missionary and consul in Tunis and Algiers.
+Jean Le Vacher, CM (15 March 1619 – 26 July 1683) was a French Lazarist missionary and consul in Tunis and Algiers.
 He was killed by being attached to an Algerian cannon loaded with shrapnel that was fired when the French fleet bombarded Algiers.
+His cause for canonization was opened in 1923.

 Early years

 Jean Le Vacher was born on 15 March 1619 in Écouen, France.

 His parents Philippe Le Vacher and Catherine Butefer had four boys and three girls by their marriage.
 Jean was the eldest.